sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 **For moving images, a visible redraw of the screen is seen when switching between frames.
 This is most noticeable when the entire screen has changed (see example rotating_bars).**

-# Building boot loader and firmware
+# Building the boot loader and firmware

 To use this driver the correct HDMI firmware needs to be flashed onto the maaxboard.
 This can be achieved by using the following repo: